 To acquire high-resolution images, mount 15 to 20 young adult worms on 10% agarose pads [1] and add 3 microliters of anesthetic solution [2-TXT].
 Then, apply the coverslip to immobilize the worms [3] and seal the coverslip edges with a melted adhesive sealant mixture [4].
 Videographer: This step is important!

-SCOPE: Talent placing the C. elegans adults on 10% agarose pads.

 SCOPE: Talent adding the anesthetic solution to the adults.
 TEXT: Anesthetic: 0.05% Tricaine and 15 mM levamisole

+SCOPE: Talent placing the C. elegans adults on 10% agarose pads.

 SCOPE: Talent applying coverslip to the worms.

 SCOPE: Talent sealing the edges of the coverslip.